 Te auahatanga o te Māori Māori innovation

-Mātauranga helps inform your work with te taiao.
+Mātauranga helps inform your work with te taiao (the environment).
 Combining Māori and Pākehā knowledge will help create outcomes that best suit your whenua and whānau.

 Māori have a unique relationship with whenua.
 It provides a connection to whānau, an opportunity to enact kaitiakitanga on the land and creates a sense of wellbeing and purpose.